 Traits of an ideal salesperson

-Keeping in mind that the sales landscape changes, you need salespeople who can switch gears, adjust strategies, and stay ahead of market shifts.
+Keeping in mind that the sales landscape changes, so you need salespeople who can switch gears, adjust their strategies to increase B2B sales, and stay ahead of market shifts.
 You also want to work with people who know how to negotiate.
 A good salesperson finds common ground during conversations with your clients, ensuring both parties feel satisfied with the deal.

 Maintain high standards with ongoing training